 The Board on International Scientific Organizations (BISO)

 The Board on International Scientific Organizations (BISO) is a component of the Academies' Policy and Global Affairs Division.
 The mission of BISO is to strengthen science for the benefit of society through U.S. leadership, collaboration, and representation in international scientific organizations and initiatives.
 BISO also provides information about these international scientific organizations and initiatives to the leadership of the Academies, the National Science Foundation, the Department of State, and other organizations.

 BISO Involvement with the International Science Council

 The National Academy of Sciences (NAS) was a founding member of the International Council for Science (ICSU), now the International Science Council (ISC).
-The NAS is the current U.S. national member of the ISC, a non-governmental organization created in 1931 to advance, serve, and enable science.
-ICSU provides a wide spectrum of scientific expertise, enabling members to address major international, interdisciplinary issues.
-For more details on BISO’s work with ICSU, please consult the BISO and ICSU overview page.
+The NAS is the current U.S. national member of the ISC, a non-governmental organization that advances, serves, and enables science.
+ISC provides a wide spectrum of scientific expertise, enabling members to address major international, interdisciplinary issues.

 BISO Involvement with International Scientific Unions